 PARAMETER ELEMENT DESCRIPTION Code HCM02 Name Disable managed object browser.
 Description The managed object browser provides a way to explore the object model used by the VMkernel to manage the host; it enables configurations to be changed as well.
-This interface is used primarily for debugging the vSphere SDK.
+This interface is used primarily for debugging the VMware vSphere 4 Web Services SDK.
 Threat This interface might potentially be used to perform malicious configuration changes or actions.
-Recommendation Level SSLF Parameter Setting Perform the following edits on the proxy.xml file: 1.
-Remove the managed object browser element.
-This element can be identified as the one with element " <servernamespace>/mob</servernamespace> ."
-Remove or comment out the entire element; that is, " <e id="n">" and everything within it.</e> Renumber the subsequent <e id="n"> to reflect the removed element, so that there are no skipped numbers.</e> 3.
-Decrease the value of the "<length>" element by one.
-Then restart the host agent.
+Recommendation Level SSLF.
+Parameter Setting Instructions for how to disable the managed object browser can be found in VMware knowledge base article 1016039.
 Effect on Functionality The managed object browser will no longer be available for diagnostics.

-PARAMETER ELEMENT DESCRIPTION Code НСМ03 Name Disable vSphere Web Access (ESX only ).
-Description vSphere Web Access provides a means for users to view virtual machines on a single ESX host and perform simple operations such as power-on and suspend.
+PARAMETER ELEMENT DESCRIPTION Code HCM03 Name Disable vSphere Web Access (VMware ESX only ).
+Description vSphere Web Access provides a means for users to view virtual machines on a single VMware ESX host and perform simple operations such as power-on and suspend.
 It also provides a way to obtain console access to virtual machines.
-All of this is governed by the users permissions on the local ESX host.
-In most cases, users should manage virtual machines through vCenter Server, using either the vSphere Client or the vCenter vSphere Web Access.
-NOTE: ESXi does not have vSphere Web Access; this guideline is not relevant for ESXi.
+All of this is governed by the user permissions on the local VMware ESX host.
+In most cases, users should manage virtual machines through VMware vCenter Server, using either the vSphere Client or the VMware vCenter vSphere Web Access.
+NOTE: VMware ESXi does not have vSphere Web Access.
+This guideline is not relevant for VMware ESXi.
 Threat This is a Web interface and therefore has some of the general risks associated with all Web interfaces.
-Recommendation Level DMZ Parameter Setting In the vSphere Client, select the host, click on the configuration tab, and select the Security Profile item.
-Click on Properties; then in the list of services, ensure that the box for "vSphere Web Access" is unchecked.
+Recommendation Level DMZ.
+Parameter Setting In the vSphere Client, select the host, click the configuration tab, and select the Security Profile item.
+Click Properties; then in the list of services, ensure that the box for vSphere Web Access is unchecked.
 Effect on Functionality vSphere Web Access will no longer be available.